Xentara v2.0.4

 Attributes

-nameThe debugging inspector’s name.
+nameThe inspector’s name.
 The name is the last component of the primary key.

 Tasks